 7. The necessary styling tools

-Wide tooth Comb, mini afro pick, brush are all a necessity for detangling curls, adding volume, and creating sleek styles on your trip.
-Most beauty supplies will have a travel-sized version of your hair tools.
+A wide-toothed comb, a mini afro pick, and a brush are necessities for detangling curls, adding volume, and creating sleek styles on your trip.
+Most beauty supply stores have travel-sized versions of your hair tools.

 10. A (soft) t-shirt

-11. A disposable shower capMost hotels provide you with a disposable shower cap but if you are traveling somewhere that does not, keep one on you to prevent water from splashing on your styled curls.
+Some hotels provide disposable shower caps but if you are traveling somewhere that does not, take one with you to prevent water from splashing on your styled curls.

 Curly girl, do you pack light?

 Be honest!
 Share your travel tips below in the comments.
 And if you'd like more sleepover tips, read this article: How I Preserve My Hairstyles Overnight